KenGordon/bidding-auction-servers/production/deploy/azure/terraform/environment/demo/README.md

 1. Modify all of the variables in buyer.tf or seller.tf.
 1.  `terraform init && terraform apply` from within the buyer or seller directory.
 1. If everything was configured properly, the stack should be created on Azure.
 1. Generate CCE policies for your workload.
     1. Modify the `values.yaml` under `services/app/helm`.
     2. Run `helm template . --output-dir ./out` to generate manifest yamls.
-   1. Generate the CCE policies for the deployment. `az confcom acipolicygen -k ./out/templates/deployment.yaml`.
+    3. Generate the CCE policies for the deployment.
+       `az confcom acipolicygen -k ./out/templates/deployment.yaml`.
 This will create a base64 encoded string under the `microsoft.containerinstance.virtualnode.ccepolicy` annotation.
 1. Create VN2 (Virtual Nodes) this Helm chart.
 You will need to create a node per CCE policy generated in step 7.

     1. Create a custom `values.yaml` file and paste the value below.
 You will use the **nodeLabels** as a **nodeSelector** in step 9.
-        ```yaml

              standbyPool:
                  ccePolicy: '{cce-policy-from-step-7}'
              nodeLabels: 'label1=value1,label2=value2'
-        ```

     2. Deploy the VN2 node.
-        ```shell

             helm install -f {path-to-custom-values.yaml} vn2 .
-        ```

 1. Install buyer/seller service Helm chart under `services/app/helm`.

     1. Update the **nodeSelector** in the `values.yaml` file with the **nodeLabels** value in step 8.
     2. Deploy services.
-        ```shell

             helm install ba-services .
-        ```